For developers shipping AI-written code

 Start with the free sample

 Read the opening chapters, then decide.
-The book is written in progress, so buying early means you get every update as it ships.
+The book is written in the open, and the price rises as chapters ship.
+Buy early to lock in today's price and get every update free.

 Get the free sample chapter